-Dante Receiver (shown below): Use Proteane software to configure the nXe or nXp amplifier as a Dante receiver.
+Dante Receiver (shown below): Use Protea^{ne} software to set up nXe or nXp inputs for use with Dante.
 Go to the amplifier's Input Source tab and select Network with Analog Backup as shown below.
-This connects available Dante source channels to Ashly inputs.
-If the Dante source becomes unavailable, the amplifier input will automatically switch to it's analog input source.
+This connects Dante transmitter channels that were assigned in Dante Controller to the amplifier inputs.
+If the Dante transmitter source becomes unavailable, the amplifier input will automatically switch to it's analog input source.